-If log-iw-size(1000) and max-connections(10), then each connection will have an initial window size of 100.
+If log-iw-size(1000) and max-connections (10), then each connection will have an initial window size of 100.

-Default: Use the global log-msg-size() option, which defaults to 8192.
+Default: Use the global log-msg-size() option, which defaults to 65536.

 Description: Specifies the maximum length of incoming log messages.
 Uses the value of the global option if not specified.
+For details on how encoding affects the size of the message, see Section Message size and encoding (p.
+18).